 Bankruptcy chapters 9 and 15 aren't applicable to tax debts.

+Chapter 7 is sometimes called a "straight" bankruptcy, because it provides for the full discharge of allowable debts.
 The bankruptcy court effectively takes control of your assets and liquidates them as necessary to pay off as much of your debt as possible.
-If you don't have sufficient assets to cover all your debts, you're no longer responsible for those unpaid balances after your bankruptcy is discharged.
+You're no longer responsible for those unpaid balances after your bankruptcy discharged if you don't have sufficient assets to cover all your debts.

 Five Rules to Discharge Tax Debts

-The bankruptcy law lays out specific criteria for how old a tax debt must be before it can be discharged.
+Tax debts are associated with a particular tax return and tax year, and bankruptcy law lays out specific criteria for how old a tax debt must be before it can be discharged.

-- The due date for filing the tax return in question was at least three years ago
+- The due date for filing the tax return in question was at least three years ago.

-- The tax return was filed at least two years ago
+- The tax return was filed at least two years ago.

-- The tax assessment is at least 240 days old
+- The tax assessment is at least 240 days old.

-- The tax return was not fraudulent
+- The tax return was not fraudulent.

-- The taxpayer is not guilty of tax evasion
+- The taxpayer is not guilty of tax evasion.